 Minze said Maloney had said it would be worth about 150.

-Minze said he thought Maloney was joking and had said: "Sure I'll be in it."
-That night he and his brother and the two defendants went to the pictures.
+Minze said he thought Maloney was joking and had said: "Sure years joking and had said: "Sure defended in the said that he was defended in the said that he was defended in the said that he was defended in the said that the s his brother and the two defendants went to the pictures.
 After the pictures they went into the park near Hewitson's and had a drink of wine.
 He and his bro-ther then left the two defendants in the park and went home to bed.

 Minze said that the next day Maloney told him that he had "done a job," but they had only got a "lousy 10/."

-Minze said that later in the day a man said something to him and he then went and reported it to the police.
+Minze said that later in day a man said something to him and he then went and reported it to the police.
 He saw Detective North at the police station and also Maloney.